DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Wikipedia.
-It has now become clear that the current troubles with Wikipedia are not about amateurism but are caused by creeping professionalization, where some users have both a personal interest and also possess the expertise to contribute to the encyclopedia’s content.
+It has now become clear that the current troubles with Wikipedia are not about amateurism but are caused by creeping professionalization, where some users have both a personal interest and the expertise to contribute to the encyclopedia’s content.
-This is particularly the case with businesses and media celebrities who are increasingly attempting to manipulate Wikipedia’s content in their favor and they do not hesitate to hire specialized firms in order to carry this out.[^13]
+This is particularly the case with businesses and celebrities who are increasingly attempting to manipulate Wikipedia’s content in their favor and they do not hesitate to hire specialized firms in order to carry this out.[^13]